-We will remain transparent and publicly report our progress towards eliminating deforestation in our annual Good Business Journey report.
-Woolworths also participates in the CDP Forests Disclosure which encourages greater transparency from the corporate sector in how it is dealing with deforestation.
+We will remain transparent and publicly report our progress towards eliminating deforestation.
+We will provide information on our progress in our annual Good Business Journey Report, available on Woolworths Holdings Limited website.

+We support the activities of the CDP Forests disclosure, which encourages greater transparency from the corporate sector in how it is dealing with deforestation and voluntarily participate in its annual assessment on an on-going basis.